 The most relevant guidance can be found in the publication "Risk and Safety in Play - The law and practice for adventure playgrounds" (1997).
 It is recognised by the Health and Safety Executive giving guidance on good practice and is widely accepted as authoritative by managers of adventure playgrounds and national play organisations.
 The publication was compiled following widespread consultations amongst playworkers, national organisations and safety specialists and is the successor publication to "Towards a Safer Adventure Playground" published by NPFA and itself subject to widespread consultation.

-It was originally published by E & FN Spon and is now available (£50) from:
+It was previously published by E & FN Spon and is now available as an e-book and paperback from Routledge.
+It may also be available via Amazon.